Direct T_e-based Metallicities of z=2-9 Galaxies with JWST/NIRSpec: Empirical Metallicity Calibrations Applicable from Reionization to Cosmic Noon: Discussion

 The use of calibrations based on extreme local galaxies that have properties analogous to high-redshift galaxies has recently become commonplace among high-redshift metallicity studies employing strong-line methods \citep[e.g.,][]{san2020,san2021,wan2022,mat2022,li2022,nak2023}.
 The dashed lines in Figure~\ref{fig:compare} show different empirical local analog calibrations \citep{jon2015,bia2018,per2021,nak2022}. \citet{jon2015} fit their calibration to \oiiia-detected $z\sim0$ galaxies from SDSS that have high sSFRs due to this selection.
 We note also that the low metallicity (12+log(O/H$)\lesssim8.1$) data used by \citet{cur2020} also employed individual \oiiia-detected SDSS galaxies that mostly fall near the $z\sim2$ star-forming main sequence \citep{san2021}, explaining why the \citet{cur2020} calibrations tend to match the local analogs at low metallicity.

-We find that the local analog calibrations perform much better than the normal $z\sim0$ calibrations in matching the high-redshift sample, consistent with what was found using ground-based \te-metallicities for $\sim20$ galaxies at $z\sim2$ by \citet{san2020}.
+We find that the local analog calibrations perform better than the normal $z\sim0$ calibrations in matching the high-redshift sample, consistent with what was found using ground-based \te-metallicities for $\sim20$ galaxies at $z\sim2$ by \citet{san2020}.
 One challenge in using local analogs is that their metallicity range is typically limited, thus limiting the usable range of the calibration without relying on extrapolation.
-For example, the \citet{bia2018} sample spans 12+log(O/H$)=7.8-8.4$, failing to reach low enough metallicities to be relevant for many of the $z>6$ or low-mass $z\sim2$ galaxies that now have {\it JWST} spectra.
-The \citet{nak2022} analog calibrations only cover very low metallicities at 12+log(O/H$)<8.0$.
-In contrast, our $z=2-9$ auroral-line sample spans 12+log(O/H$)=7.0-8.4$, offering useful calibrations over a much wider total metallicity range.
-The local analog calibrations match our new calibrations relatively well in O32 and Ne3O2 though there is some deviation at 12+log(O/H$)\lesssim7.8$, where the \citet{nak2022} relation is flatter while the \citet{bia2018} relation is steeper.
-For O3 and R23, the local analog calibrations tend to fall off more steeply in both the lower and upper branch than the high-redshift calibrations.
-Our new calibrations, derived directly from a large \te-based sample at $z=2-9$, offer a more robust route to accurate strong-line metallicities in the early universe than relying on the indirect analog connection.
+For example, the \citet{nak2022} analog calibrations only cover very low metallicities at 12+log(O/H$)<8.0$.
+The \citet{bia2018} sample spans 12+log(O/H$)=7.8-8.4$, failing to reach low enough metallicities to be relevant for many of the $z>6$ or low-mass $z\sim2$ galaxies that now have {\it JWST} spectra.
+In contrast, our high-redshift calibrations are valid over 12+log(O/H$)=7.4-8.3$, offering useful calibrations over a wider metallicity range.